hulyak/multi-agent-ai-skeleton/DEVPOST_WRITEUP.md

 ## Inspiration

-Remember CORBA?
-That 1990s distributed computing standard that promised to connect every system in the enterprise?
+CORBA was a 1990s distributed computing standard for connecting enterprise systems.
 Thousands of companies wrote millions of lines of Interface Definition Language (IDL) to define their distributed objects.
-Then the web happened, and CORBA became a cautionary tale - a technological graveyard of verbose XML-like specifications gathering dust in legacy codebases.
+When the web emerged, CORBA became obsolete—verbose specifications now gathering dust in legacy codebases.

-But what if that "dead" code could live again?

-For Kiroween, we asked: **What if we could resurrect legacy CORBA IDL as modern AI agents?** Not just as a gimmick, but as a real solution to a real problem - organizations sitting on decades of carefully-designed interface specifications with no way to modernize them.
+The core problem: organizations have decades of interface specifications with no path to modernize them.

-The Halloween theme was perfect: bringing the dead back to life.
-But instead of zombies, we're resurrecting enterprise software architecture.
+For Kiroween, I built a solution: **resurrect legacy CORBA IDL as modern AI agents**.
+This is a real approach to a real problem.
+The Halloween theme fit perfectly—bringing dead code back to life as enterprise software architecture.

 ## What it does